CLOSE X

 What to Do in Prague: Start at Old Town Square

 There are many things to do in Prague, especially in the Old Town.
-You’ll find that the heart and soul of the city are Old Town Square.
+You’ll find that the heart and soul of the city is Old Town Square.
 It’s one of the most beautiful public squares in the world.
 It’s the best place to start your walking tour of the city.

 The huge square was initially a vast marketplace.
 Somehow, it has remained pretty much untouched since the 10th century despite numerous foreign invaders and World War II.